gimlichael/Cuemon/.docfx/api/dotnet/index.md

 The Cuemon.Net namespace contains types that provides a simple programming interface for HTTP and SMTP protocols.
 The namespace is an addition to the System.Net namespace.

-The Cuemon.IO namespace contains types primarily focusing on configuration options for IO related operations.
-The namespace is an addition to the System.IO namespace.

 Availability: **.NET Standard 2.0, .NET 5.0**

 Assembly: Cuemon.Net